Breaking news: social media can be effective in B2B marketing! Even more shocking, it can be fun and engaging.

 That being said, it requires a strategic approach and use of each platform in order to reach your audiences efficiently and communicate the right messages.

-Leslie Denson, Director of Marketing at Ascend.io, takes you through some of the top reasons you should invest in social media for B2B marketing and how to make it work for your business.
+Leslie Denson, Director of Marketing at Ascend.io, takes you through some of the top reasons you should invest in social media for B2B marketing and how to make it work for your business and your demand generation strategy.

 - Finding the right platforms where your B2B consumers spend their time